 When collecting raw-data files from a large number of patients (e.g., through Yarra offline reconstructions or using the Yarra RDS client), it can quickly become difficult to find the data file from a certain patient or exam (as needed for performing retrospective studies).
-This problem is solved by Yarra Archive Search (YAS), which can be used as add-on for a YarraServer installation or completely independent from Yarra.
+This problem is solved by Yarra Archive Search (YAS), which can be used as add-on for a YarraServer installation or completely independently from other Yarra components.

 YAS consists of an indexing service, which typically runs every night as cron job on a Linux server, and a web-based front-end, which allows users to search for raw-data files by patient name, scan protocol, exam date etc. and provides the exact file location and additional information about the scan.
-Although typically used in an intranet environment, the front-end is password protected to ensure that only authorized staff has access to the scan information.
+Although intended for intranet use only, the front-end is password protected to ensure that only authorized staff has access to the scan information.

 YAS requires a Linux based server running either Ubuntu 16.04 LTS or 18.04 LTS.
 It can be installed on a separate server, or in parallel to a YarraServer daemon.

 Download the YAS package and unzip it in a folder on the Linux server.
-This can be a subfolder of your home directory on the server, e.g. /home/[username]/YAS.
+This can be a subfolder in the home directory of user “yarraserver” or any other user, e.g. /home/[username]/yas.

 Edit the configuration file YAS.ini.
 It is necessary to define the port number, password for the user interface, and to list all folders that should be scanned for Siemens raw-data files (aka Twix files).
 By default the configuration file reads: